camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/uipath.md

 ## Operation types

-UIPath Connector supports two operation types: 'Add Queue Item' and 'Get Queue Item result by ID'.
-You can select the one that you need from the 'Operation type' dropdown list .
+UIPath Connector currently supports two operation types: _Add queue item_ and _Get queue item result by ID_.
+You can select the one that you need from the **Operation type** dropdown list .

 ![UIPath Connector operations](../img/connectors-uipath-operations.png)